-- To prepare graduates to be independent thinkers and learners who demonstrate integrity and can work in an autonomous or team setting. - To prepare graduates with the skills to recognize and apply the concepts of diversity around a wide range of instructional design and educational topics through exemplary communication, design, application, delivery of methods, and recommendations supported by research.
+- To graduate students who are prepared to meet the practical challenges of researchbased and technology enhanced instructional design. - To prepare graduates to be independent thinkers and learners who demonstrate integrity and can work in an autonomous or team setting. - To prepare graduates with the skills to recognize and apply the concepts of diversity around a wide range of instructional design and educational topics through exemplary communication, design, application, delivery of methods, and recommendations supported by research.